new Long Term Archive

 The U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) received 179,981 OrbView-3 image “segments” from GeoEye with no restrictions.
 The data were delivered in Basic Enhanced (Level 1B) radiometrically corrected format.
 The product files include satellite telemetry data, rational functions, post-processed Ground Sample Distance (GPS) at nadir data, and sufficient metadata for rigorous triangulation.

-The data in this collection were acquired between September 2003 and March 2007, both multispectral (MS) and panchromatic (Pan) sensor.
+The data in this collection were acquired between September 2003 and March 2007, from the multispectral (MS) and panchromatic (Pan) sensors.
+Over 84% of the Orbview-3 collection is PAN (black & white).

 The Basic Enhanced (Level 1B) data have been post-processed using satellite telemetry data (orbit and attitude data) and rational function coefficients.
 This product serves as a baseline product for higher level products (e.g. orthorectified images) and includes sufficient metadata to allow customers to perform a rigorous photogrammetric triangulation.The Level 1B files are in generic TIF format and do not contain geo-referencing tags.
 The associated Parameter Value Language (PVL) metadata file does contain ephemeris data, and some software packages will automatically apply the geo-referencing model when importing the TIF file.